EmaanNasir196/dancehub/README.md

 # 💃 DanceHub

-DanceHub is a web platform built with Node.js, Express.js, Mustache templates, and Neo4j (NeoDB) to allow organizations to manage and offer dance courses online.
-Students can register, explore various dance styles, and enroll in courses after purchasing them.
+A web platform for users to manage and offer dance classes online using Node.js, Express.js, Mustache templates, Latin, Neo4J (NeoDB).
+The student can register, explore many dance styles and enrol (among other things) courses bought on this site.

-## 🚀 Tech Stack
+##  Tech Stack 🚀

 - **Backend:** Node.js, Express.js
 - **Templating Engine:** Mustache
 - **Database:** Nedb (with Promises-based implementation)

-## 🔧 Setup Instructions
+## Setting Up Instructions 🔧

 ### 1. Clone the Repository